Manual Index

 Similarly, if you select, "Let Me Choose," you get the question above, and you're also presented with a list of subscribers in your office so you can select which accounts you want to include in your payment:

 In the example above, John Smith, Ph.D. is listed first because he's the Master Clinical account holder.
 There are two other subscribers in the practice, Janice Green and Jenny Alora.
-From previous screens, we know that Jenny Alora has not given John permission to access her account.
+However, Jenny Alora has not given John permission to access her account (which John can see in his Employee's Table on this same tool).
 However, John CAN still synchronize her payment if it's on his credit card.
 He does not have to access her account to pay for it.
 John, as the Master Clinical account holder, can choose which accounts he wants to pay with the credit card he's using for the practice.

 If you answer "Yes" to the question that asks if you want the payments to come due at the same time, your window will change to something like this where you're allowed to choose a date that you want us to begin syncing the payments: